 - Part one – a computer based multiple-choice examination which will be accessible in many countries around the world for applicants to access in their home countries.

 - Part two – a practical objective structured clinical examination (OSCE) which will always be held in the UK.

 This process does not require applicants to complete a period of supervised practice.

 EEA nationals who have trained outside the EEA will not be eligible for automatic recognition of their qualification under the EU Directives as they have not trained within an EU member state.
 Further information is available from the NMC website.

 Nurses trained outside of the UK must also meet the English language standards set by the NMC.
 This can be demonstrated:

-- by successfully completing a language test such as an International English Language Testing System (IELTS) level 7 or the Occupational English Test (OET) at level B.
+by successfully completing a language test such as an International English Language Testing System (IELTS) achieving a minimum overall level of 7 (from 5 December 2018, although, a minimum overall level of 7 is required, a level 6.5 in writing will be accepted alongside a level 7 in reading, listening and speaking), or the Occupational English Test (OET) at level B.

 - through evidence that their pre-registration nursing programme was taught and examined in English and that at least 50 per cent of the programme involved clinical interaction using English

 Overseas-trained nurses holding EC Treaty Rights who have had their qualification recognised in another EU member state and have practised in the EU/EEA for three years, will continue to be processed through the EU route.